Medically reviewed by Drugs.com. Last updated on Sep 2, 2023.

 - Tell all of your health care providers that you take Ultravist (iopromide).
 This includes your doctors, nurses, pharmacists, and dentists.

 - Very bad and sometimes deadly allergic reactions have rarely happened.
 Talk with your doctor.

 - Your blood work may need to be checked.
 Talk with your doctor.

-- Blood clots have happened with Ultravist (iopromide) when used with some heart procedures.
+- Health problems like blood clots have happened with Ultravist (iopromide) when used with some procedures.
 Sometimes, blood clots may cause heart attack and stroke, which may be deadly.
-Talk with the doctor.
+If you have questions, talk with the doctor.

 - This medicine may affect certain lab tests.
 Tell all of your health care providers and lab workers that you take Ultravist (iopromide).

 - If you are 65 or older, use Ultravist (iopromide) with care.
 You could have more side effects.